JeremyRand/namecoin.org/docs/faq/index.md

 This is to prevent others from stealing your new name by registering it quickly themselves when they see your transaction.
 The name is not broadcasted during the name_new step, only a salted hash of it.
 There is a mandatory minimum delay of 12 blocks before you can broadcast your name with name_firstupdate; this means that by the time other people know what name you're registering, they would have to reverse at least 12 blocks in order to steal the name.

-### Why is there a registration fee?

-The registration fee is initially high, but will be negligible after a couple of years.
-It is used to slow down the initial registration rate so that plenty of desirable names are left for late adopters.

 ### How are names represented?

 Names and values are attached to special coins with a value of 0.01 NMC.
 Updates are performed by creating a transaction with the name's previous coin as input.
 Think of it like a colored coin.